sonalsannigrahi/Archers-Final/LogBook.md

 Alexandre Hirsch - This week, I began researching the menu class of our SFML game.
 In the following weeks, I will work on implementing it and other aspects of the HUD.

 Sunho Hwang - This week we began planning on the general game design and what it would require.
 Our first goal would be to figure out the game map, the animations required, etc.

+Minh Tuan Nguyen - Divided the team into smaller subteams for specific tasks, created a basic game class.
+Next week, we will set up basic classes (ie. background, water, ground).